A Statement of Intent for English

 English sits firmly in the core of our curriculum and, from there, influences and impacts on experiences across all areas of learning.
 English also presents the greatest barriers to academic learning for many of our learners.
 It is therefore essential that our English curriculum is carefully planned to:

-Throughout their time with us, we are thinking about each student’s priorities for learning in terms of both the most valuable accreditations they may achieve, and the crucial English skills and knowledge they need to acquire to secure a successful, independent, happy future.
-To achieve this, the priorities we identify for our English curriculum have the four pillars for learning firmly in mind.
+Throughout their time with us, we are thinking about each student’s priorities for learning in terms of both: the most valuable accreditations they may achieve; the crucial English skills and knowledge that they need to acquire to secure a successful, independent, happy future.
+To achieve this, the priorities we identify for our English curriculum have the four pillars for learning at their heart.

 Finding our voice

-From the first day they arrive, we encourage our children and young people to explore, experiment, investigate, play with words and expressions.
-Through the experiences and approaches we offer, we help them to build the confidence and self-esteem to express themselves and communicate their views through speech and through the written word.
-As they progress through the phases, creativity of language is allied with functionality as young people learn the crucial language they will need for day to day life in adulthood and how they can apply it in different spoken and written forms to achieve their intended goals.
+From the day they arrive, we encourage our children and young people to explore, experiment, investigate, and play with words and expressions.
+Through their experiences and through the approaches we apply, children develop an awareness of the need to communicate and we help them to build the confidence and self-esteem needed to express themselves and their views.

 Making us stronger:

 Many of our children and young people have challenging early experiences relating to learning in English which impact their self-perceptions and aspirational thinking in this area.
 It is vital that we hold high aspiration on their part and show them the path to their potential.
 To succeed in this, we recognise the importance of bringing engagement and relevance to their experiences in order that they see purpose in what they are being asked to do.
 We believe we achieve this by: